 How does it work?

-CTEC energy is a British company producing Distributed Modular Generation using synthetic gas from non-recyclable plastic, mixed with biomass.
+CTEC Energy is a British company producing Localised Power Generation using synthetic gas from non-recyclable plastic, mixed with biomass.

 This syngas can be used to produce electricity, hot water or hydrogen with the lowest industry emissions from non-recyclable waste.